-Workshops run for six weeks from Wednesday 20th July - Wednesday 24th August 1- 3pm.
+Workshops run for from Wednesday 8th March - Wednesday 19th April 1- 4pm (excluding Wednesday 29th March)

 WORKSHOPS ARE FREE and suitable for all abilities, no previous experience needed.
 We'll provide outdoor seating and a drink.
 Please get in touch to discuss any particular access requirements.